Try on Lip Augmentation and Injections Solutions

 Plump lips received via a fat transfer begin with liposuction on the patient to garner the fat from other places in the body.
-After the fat is harvested, it is cleaned and made pure, prior to being injected in the lips.
+After the fat is harvested, it is cleaned and made pure, before being injected in the lips.

 Advantages of Lip Fillers From Fat Transfer Include:

-- The lip fillers with fat taken from the individual means a low risk for sensitivity and bad reactions, which might happen with foreign fillers
+- The lip fillers with fat taken from the individual mean a low risk for sensitivity and bad reactions, which might happen with foreign fillers

 - The natural-looking results may last up to 5 years